KogulB/KogulBCENG317Project/README.md

 # CENG 317 PCF8591

 The purpose of this project was to get a better understanding of the sensor I chose which was a PCF8591.
-I will use this sensor with my partners next semester as a collabaration project.
-This semester I had to do some research on my sensor to learn about how much it cost and what I needed to make it work with the Raspberry Pi.
-I put together Budget Plan and a project Scehdule to help me utilize my porject in a successful manner.
+I will use my sensor with my partners next semester as a collabaration project.
+I had to do some research on my sensor to learn about how much it would cost and what I needed to make it work with the Raspberry Pi.
+I put together a [Budget Plan](https://github.com/KogulB/KogulBCENG317Project/blob/master/documentation/Budget.xlsx) and a project Scehdule to help me utilize my porject in a successful manner.

 ## Introduction - System Diagram